srcspider/octopi/README.md

 -

-The dart code compiles to javascript and will run on all modern browsers.
+*The dart code compiles to javascript and will run on all modern browsers.*

--

 ## Octopi Conventions